Bottom Line

 What to Know First

-01Resolve the buying choice directly instead of treating both games as interchangeable cheap co-op horror picks.
+01Resolve the first-buy decision directly instead of treating both games as interchangeable cheap co-op horror picks.

 Quick answer

-Pick Content Warning if your group wants the easier yes, the lighter fear curve, and the fastest social payoff.
-Pick Lethal Company if your group wants stronger tension, clearer horror, and comms mistakes to drive the entire run.
+Buy Content Warning first if your group wants the easier yes, the lighter fear curve, and the fastest social payoff.
+Buy Lethal Company first if your group wants stronger tension, clearer horror, and comms mistakes to drive the entire run.

 The core difference